 Treat your can with respect.
 By this, I mean that you should attempt to pack and repack your bear can before you set out on the trail.
 Pack it full of all of the food you’ll need for your longest stretch between resupplies.

 My longest resupply stretch was ten days, with more than half of the trail between me and my food.
 I was cramming, not just food, but all of my scented items made for a very tight fit.
 It was a bit like playing Tetris-any mispacked food, and the whole thing might fall apart.

 For reference, I used the BV 500-one of the largest cans available.
 For the first few days of your hike, your can will be jam-packed.
 It’s a big no-no to leave food outside of your can.
 Its scent will attract many unwanted critters, not just bears.

 What I’m trying to say is: get your packing system down.
-No matter what food you decide to bring, make sure that you can fit it all.
+No matter what food you decide to bring, make sure that you can fit it all in.
 It may take some creativity, but this is one of the most important aspects of hiking the John Muir Trail.

 Break-In Your Hiking Shoes

 Foot blisters are nasty, painful, and far too frequent.
 Among hikers on the John Muir Trail, irritating blisters may be the most common reason that people quit the trail early.
 Months of preparation, plans, and money are thrown away, all for a preventable cause.

 Blisters happen.
 Any hiker has likely experienced a hot spot or two in their time.
 Why do they occur?
 Mainly, blisters are created as a result of our feet rubbing against the inside of the boot.
 Over time, affected spots become irritated to the point where fluid fills in between the layers of the skin.
 The result is a hot, sensitive, and painful blister.